VRConservation/cmp5/3_plan.md

 # PLAN
 This step in the Conservation Standards cycle focuses on developing key components of your overall **conservation plan** .
 Specifically, it involves using and building on your work in the Assess Step to define and develop your project’s scope, actions, theories of change, and associated goals and objectives (i.e., your **strategic plan** ).
 It also involves clarifying specific **information needs** and indicators and how you will monitor these ( **monitoring plan** ) and laying out how you will operationalize your work, considering various institutional and contextual factors ( **operational plan** ).
 As shown in Figure 8, all this information contributes to your overall conservation plan.
 Step 3 Implement includes more information on the work plan element.

+Needs a screenshot
 FIGURE **8**

-**Relationship among Different Plans**
+**Relationships among Different Plans**

 *Source: Adapted from Stewart 2016.
 Operationalising the Open Standards for the Practice of Conservation*

 As with many of the Conservation Standards steps and sub-steps, much of what you do in this step will be iterative.
 For example, although you develop an operational plan in Step 2C, you may need to think about sustainability, **risks**, and transition plans as you are choosing your actions in Step 2A.
 These elements may help your team and senior managers determine whether to continue with a specific action or even your overall project.

-**2A.
-Develop a Formal Strategic Plan: ** **Goals, Actions, Assumptions, and Objectives**
+## 2A.
+Develop Strategic Plan

 **Goals**